Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Introduction

-But $X_w$ is singular in general.
-For non-smooth Schubert varieties, Poincar\'e duality and hard Lefschetz theorem for ordinary cohomology usually fail.
-By means of deep results in Hodge theory such as the purity theorem and the hard Lefschetz theorem for the (middle perversity) intersection cohomology \cite{beilinson1982faisceaux}, Bj{\"o}rner and Ekedahl \cite{bjorner2009shape} showed that the sequence $\left\{b_i^{w, J}\right\}$ satisfies the following two sets of inequalities The first set of inequalities is rephrased as the sequence being \emph{top-heavy}, while the second is the fact that the sequence is weakly increasing in the ``lower half''.
+But $X_w$ is singular in general, hence Poincar\'e duality and hard Lefschetz theorem for ordinary cohomology usually fail.
+By means of deep results in Hodge theory such as the purity theorem and hard Lefschetz theorem for the intersection cohomology~\cite{beilinson1982faisceaux}, Bj{\"o}rner and Ekedahl~\cite{bjorner2009shape} showed that, for every $w\in \prescript{J}{}{W}$, the sequence $(\prescript{J}{}{b}_i^w)_i$ satisfies the following two sets of inequalities:

+The first set of inequalities is rephrased as the sequence being \emph{top-heavy}, while the second is the fact that the sequence is weakly increasing in the ``lower half part''.

-Generalizations and analogies of Question \ref{question how many cells} have been studied.
-By Equation \eqref{equation definition betti number}, the analogous of Question \ref{question how many cells} makes sense for general Coxeter groups.
-Using Soergel bimodules and their Hodge theory established by Elias and Williamson in their foundational paper \cite{elias2014hodge}, one can prove that the same two sets of inequalities from above hold for a general Coxeter group $W$ in the non-parabolic (that is, $J=\emptyset$) case (see \cite{melvin2020soergel} for details), and we believe that they can be proven to hold in the general parabolic case using the Hodge theory for singular Soergel bimodules \cite{patimo2022singular}.
-On the other hand, in the context of \emph{Schubert varieties of hyperplane arrangements} and their intersection cohomology, Huh and Wang \cite{huh2017enumeration} proved Dowling and Wilson's ``Top-Heavy conjecture'' for matroids realizable over some field, while Braden, Huh, Matherne, Proudfoot, and Wang \cite{braden2020singular} achieved the remarkable task to generalize this result to every matroid.
+Some variants of Question~\ref{question how many cells} have been studied.
+By Equation \eqref{eq-definition-betti-number}, one can formulate an analog of Question~\ref{question how many cells} for general Coxeter groups.
+Using Soergel bimodules and their Hodge theory established by Elias and Williamson in their foundational paper~\cite{elias2014hodge}, it is proven that the analog of the inequalities \eqref{eq-1-3} holds for general Coxeter groups in the non-parabolic case (that is, $J=\emptyset$, see~\cite{Pa25}).
+For the parabolic case, we believe that a proof of these inequalities should follow from the Hodge theory of singular Soergel bimodules, see~\cite{patimo2022singular} and~\cite[Remark 3.18]{Pa25}.
+On the other hand, in the context of Schubert varieties of hyperplane arrangements, Huh and Wang~\cite{huh2017enumeration} proved Dowling and Wilson's ``Top-Heavy conjecture'' for matroids realizable over some field using Hodge-theoretic ideas analogous to the ones in Bj\"orner and Ekedahl~\cite{bjorner2009shape}.
+Later, Braden, Huh, Matherne, Proudfoot, and Wang~\cite{braden2020singular} achieved the remarkable task of generalizing this result to every matroid by establishing Hodge theory for the intersection cohomology of matroids.

-Considering these major achievements, the unimodality of $\left\{b_i^{w, J}\right\}$ for the ``upper half'' part remains as an interesting open problem, which to our knowledge, there is no partial result yet.
-However, related conjectures have been made.
-Recall that a sequence $a_0, a_1, \ldots, a_n$ of real numbers is said to be \emph{log-concave} if for all $0<i<n$,
+Despite these great achievements, the unimodality of $(\prescript{J}{}{b}_i^w)_i$ for the ``upper half part'' remains an interesting open problem.
+To the best of our knowledge, there is no partial result yet.
+However, conjectures related to this problem have been made.
+Before we get into these, let us recall that a sequence $(a_0, a_1, \ldots, a_n)$ of positive real numbers is said to be \emph{log-concave} if